 The third and final round of commissioned solo exhibitions opened in our galleries in April 2016.

-Our final three commissioned artists are:
+The final three commissioned artists were:

 Koki Tanaka at The Showroom: 28 April – 18 June